nordeck/matrix-widget-toolkit/packages/testing/README.md

 ### Overriding Behavior

-As the methods of the mock are using `jest.fn()`, you can change their default behavior by mocking them:
+As the methods of the mock are using `vi.fn()`, you can change their default behavior by mocking them:

 ```typescript